 If during Functional Power Mode the voltage at the system master is (B+ < 10v) OR (B+ > 16v) for more then Thysterisis then the system shall turn the infotainment system OFF and enter Standby Power mode.

+If entered standby because the System Master was outside the allowable voltage range (B+ < 10v) OR (B+ > 16v) for more than Thysterisis than the System Master shall perform some voltage hysteresis before re-entering Functional power mode if the voltage re-enters at the defined voltage range.

+Ex.
+While in Run the voltage went below 10V for more than Thysterisis than the System Master enters Standby power mode.
+Than to re-enter functional power mode (ex crank the vehicle engine) the system master would add a voltage hysteresis such the system master goes to 10.5v for more than Thysterisis before re-entering functional power mode.
+If there is no voltage hysteresis then system could be continually be turned ON and OFF if on the voltage border.

 When the power mode changes to Crank it will not cause a change in the current Power Mode System State (ex. won't exit phone mode, MMActive) unless specifically noted elsewhere.
 Refer to the Error Management section for details of operation during Crank and Station Management for definition of Crank.

+During a cold crank event if the power mode signal HMIAudioMode equals ON then the system master shall re-send HMIAudioMode = ON after the crank event ends but within 100 msec of the crank event ending (crank event ending as defined in “STMGNTv2-FUN-REQ-014669-Crank, Front System ON (CGEA 1.3)” / “STMGNT-FUN-REQ-014666-Crank, Front System ON (C1MCA)”).

 Upon a PowerMode signal change used to trigger a transition from Functional to a Standby power mode state the PowerMode signals shall be true for 100 msec +/- 10 msec before the transition occurs.